 Transport used for any excursion, the delivery and collection of children, or a regular outing must meet travel safety standards.
 This means that all vehicles must be registered, insured, maintained, and have restraints approved by the Roads and Traffic Authority.
 Any driver of a vehicle must have a current approved license.
-All adults must have a current Working with Children Check.
+All adults must have a current Working with Children Check (Victoria) or Working with Vulnerable People Card (Tasmania).
 Proper restraint systems are to be used in vehicles according to current Australian Standards and law of each jurisdiction.
+Registered vehicles are to have enough petrol to conduct transportation without refueling when children are in the car.

-Taxis, public buses, and trams are exempt from supplying car seats; therefore, children are not required to be seated in a car seat when travelling by taxi, tram or bus.
+Taxis, public buses, and trams are exempt from supplying car seats; therefore, children are not required to be seated in a car seat when travelling by taxi, tram, or bus.
 However, all passengers including children must wear seatbelts if they are fitted.
 If booking a taxi or bus for an excursion, request one that can supply seatbelts and/or car seats.

-Educators are expected to follow appropriate procedures when children are transported by bus, public transport or family day care educator's private vehicle to ensure safety at all times, which includes undertaking regular head counts/identity checks and cross-checking against the current attendance record to ensure no child is left behind.
+Educators are expected to follow appropriate procedures when children are transported by bus, public transport, or family day care educator's private vehicle to always ensure safety, which includes undertaking regular head counts/identity checks and cross-checking against the current attendance record to ensure no child is left behind.
 Children are never to be left unattended in any vehicle.
-Supervision and communication are key strategies used by educators to ensure smooth, safe and enjoyable travel arrangements for all.
+Supervision and communication are key strategies used by educators to ensure smooth, safe, and enjoyable travel arrangements for all.
+Transportation of children other than as part of an excursion (reg 102A - 102D) calls for a roll call to be completed when embarking and disembarking a vehicle - does the cross checking of attendance cover this regulation?

 Educators and volunteers are required to understand their roles and responsibilities when a parent or authorised nominee fails to collect a child, after arriving at their destination, or a child is confirmed missing.
-A documented emergency plan that minimises risks, is essential in the unexpected instance of a vehicle breakdown or crash, or transport-related injury involving children, staff or volunteers.
+A documented emergency plan that minimises risks, is essential in the unexpected instance of a vehicle breakdown or crash, or transport-related injury involving children, staff, or volunteers.
 All adults must understand their roles and responsibilities at these times.

-DOCUMENT TITLE & N UMBER ROAD SAFET Y AND SAFE TRAVEL (Chil dren) POLICY Content Owner Uniting Early Learning - Acting Executive Officer Page 1 of 14 Document Author Early Learning Practice Manager Document Version V 5.0 Policy No. 06 Date Published 05/10/2021 Review Date 05/10/2022
+DOCUMENT TITLE & N UMBER ROAD SAFETY AND SAFE TRAVEL (Child dren) POLICY Content Owner Uniting Early Learning - Acting Execu Page 1 of 12 Document Author Early Learning Practice Manager Document Version V 6.0 Policy No. 06 Date Published 28/11/2022 Review Date 28/11/2023 Printed hard copies of this document are considered uncontrolled.